← Back

 Read the full Leo vs Spreeder comparison →

-Outread is probably the closest comparison to Leo inside the Apple ecosystem.
-It runs on iPhone, iPad and Mac, supports web pages, documents, ebooks and read-later workflows, and offers both Guide Mode and Flash Mode.
+Outread runs on iPhone, iPad and Mac, supports web pages, documents, ebooks and read-later workflows, and offers both Guide Mode and Flash Mode.
+Version 2.5 (September 2025) added Apple Intelligence integration with on-device AI.

 Read the full Leo vs Outread comparison →